frederickjjoubert/Hands-On-ML/README.md

 ---

-The following repo holds my code, exercises, jupyter notebooks, notes and exercises for the Hands-On ML book.
+The following repo holds my code, exercises, jupyter notebooks, and notes for the Hands-On ML book.

 ---